1. Statement

 3. Neutral suspension

 A student may be neutrally suspended while an incident(s) is being investigated.
-A member of staff, usually the DOS, will notify the parents and/or legal guardians of the reasons and period of suspension, as well as information about the procedure and their right to representation.
+A member of staff, usually a member of the SLT, will notify the parents and/or legal guardians of the reasons and period of suspension, as well as information about the procedure and their right to representation.

 If a neutral suspension continues for more than five working days, the College will take reasonable steps to arrange and ensure educational provision.